EnterpriseDB/repmgr/autofailover_quick_setup.rst

 Summary
 -------

 2 PostgreSQL servers are involved in the replication.
-Automatic failover need to vote to decide what server it should promote, thus an odd number is required and a witness-repmgrd is installed in a third server where it uses a PostgreSQL cluster to communicate with other repmgrd daemons.
+Automatic failover needs a vote to decide what server it should promote, so an odd number is required.
+A witness-repmgrd is installed in a third server where it uses a PostgreSQL cluster to communicate with other repmgrd daemons.

 1. Install PostgreSQL in all the servers involved (including the server used for